sviperll/argo/README.md

 And circular module dependencies are used in Haskell anyway with some obscure `.hs-boot` files.
 Complex type seems to be a design problem.
-You should probably not export symbol with overly complicated type or you should export some specialization of it, which will allow feature extension.
+You should probably not export symbol with overly complicated type or you should export some specialization of it, which will allow feature refinements.

 ### Module imports ###

 Qualified imports should be default.
-Qualified imports are frequently used by Haskell community.
+Qualified imports are established Haskell practice.
 Qualified imports greatly enhance code readability.
 Unqualified imports should be restricted to save readability.
 For example we can restrict unqualified import to single module.